Shin-ōtsuka Station

-Shin-ōtsuka Station (新大塚駅, Shin-ōtsuka-eki) is a subway station in Bunkyō, Tokyo, Japan, operated by Tokyo Metro.
+Shin-ōtsuka Station (新大塚駅, Shin-ōtsuka-eki) is a subway station in Bunkyō, Tokyo, Japan, operated by Tokyo Metro on the Tokyo Metro Marunouchi Line.
 Its station number is M-24.
 The station opened on 20 January 1954, and consists of two side platforms.

 Lines

 Shin-ōtsuka Station is served by the Tokyo Metro Marunouchi Line.

 Station Layout

 The station consists of two underground side platforms, with separate ticket gates for the corresponding platforms.
 In 2011, a connecting passage was completed to connect the two ticket gates together and the gates for platform 1 was renamed as the North gate and that for platform 2 as the South gate.